Professional Disease Management Guide for Ornamental Plants Professional Disease Management Guide for Ornamental Plants

 Disease Prevention

-Over-pruning weakens trees and shrubs, making them more susceptible to attack by pathogens and pests.
+Overpruning weakens trees and shrubs, making them more susceptible to attack by pathogens and pests.
 No more than 30% of the foliage should be removed at one time.
 Unless absolutely necessary, do not remove branches that are more than about half the diameter of the trunk.
 Large wounds take longer to heal and are more likely to decay than small wounds.
-Using tree-wound paint on tree pruning wounds may provide protection against insect pests.
-The microenvironment beneath bubbling or deteriorating paint can provide an ideal niche for damaging microorganisms.
+Do not use tree-wound paint on tree pruning wounds because the microenvironment beneath bubbling or deteriorating paint can provide an ideal niche for damaging microorganisms.

-Insects and nematodes cause feeding damage that provides ideal sites of entry for many pathogenic fungi and bacteria.
-Some may also spread viruses, for example western flower thrips and five other thrips species can transmit tomato spotted wilt virus to many plants including chrysanthemum, gloxinia, and impatiens.
-The stubby root nematode can transmit tobacco rattle virus to several ornamental plants including gladiolus, iris, tulip, and orchid.
-Maintaining these organisms below damaging levels will reduce feeding damage, help maintain plant health, and may also reduce the incidence of certain insect- and nematode-vectored plant pathogens.
+Insects and nematodes cause feeding damage, which provides ideal sites of entry for many pathogenic fungi and bacteria.
+Some may also spread viruses.
+For example, western flower thrips and five other thrips species can transmit tomato spotted wilt virus to many plants, including chrysanthemum, gloxinia, and impatiens.
+The stubby root nematode can transmit tobacco rattle virus to several ornamental plants, including gladiolus, iris, tulip, and orchid.
+Maintaining these organisms below damaging levels reduces feeding damage, helps maintain plant health, and may also reduce the incidence of certain insect- and nematode-vectored plant pathogens.

-Manipulate time of planting - Manipulating the growing period to a time when climatic conditions do not favor disease development can help avoid losses.
+Manipulate planting time—Manipulating the growing period to a time when climatic conditions do not favor disease development can help avoid losses.
 This may be a good option for plants with seasonal versatility and no resistant varieties.
-Pentas are very susceptible to Phytophthora root rot and blight during warm and wet weather.
+Pentas are very susceptible to Phytophthora root rot and blight during warm, wet weather.
 Planting pentas either before or after the rainy season is a good way to avoid losses.

 Sanitation

-Weeds often harbor pathogens and insects that spread them.
-Keep weeds suppressed in landscapes, plant production systems, and, as feasible, in surrounding areas.
+Weeds often harbor pathogens and the insects that spread them.
+Suppress weeds in landscapes, plant production systems, and, as feasible, in surrounding areas.
 Weed control also reduces competition for water and nutrients and increases air circulation.
-The use of mulch can help control weeds, improve soil structure, and increase water retention in the soil.
+Mulch can help control weeds, improve soil structure, and increase water retention in the soil.

 Cultural Control

 Prolonged leaf wetness should be avoided to minimize foliar diseases.
 Adequate plant spacing promotes better air circulation, thereby decreasing periods of leaf wetness.
-Early morning irrigation, sub-irrigation, or the use of a drip system is also recommended.
-Water quality varies depending on the source and should be tested to be sure pH and soluble salts are at acceptable levels for healthy plant growth.
+Early morning irrigation, subirrigation, or the use of a drip system also is recommended.
+Water quality varies depending on the source and should be tested to ensure that pH and soluble salts are at acceptable levels for healthy plant growth.

 Host Resistance